microsoft/Accera/docs/Manual/03 Schedules.md

 schedule.skew(i, j)
 ```

-The `skew` transformation is easiest to explain for a two-dimensional iteration space of shape *(N, M)*.
-Skewing dimension `i` (the row dimension) with respect to `j` (the column dimension) modifies the iteration space column-by-column: column `j` gets *j* empty elements added to its beginning and *M-j-1* empty elements to its end.
+The `skew` transformation is the easiest to explain for a two-dimensional iteration space of shape *(N, M)*.
+Skewing dimension `i` (the row dimension) with respect to `j` (the column dimension) modifies the iteration space column-by-column: column `j` gets *j* empty elements added to its start and *M-j-1* empty elements to its end.
 As a result, each column grows from size *N* to size *N+M-1*.
 Geometrically, the original iteration space elements take the form of a 45-degree parallelogram, embedded within a bounding rectangle of shape *(N+M-1, M)*.
 The element that used to be at coordinate *(i, j)* moves to coordinate *(i+j, j)*.

-Similarly, skewing `j` with respect to `i` adds empty elements at the beginning and end of each row, and results in a iteration space of shape *(N, N+M-1)*.
+Similarly, skewing `j` with respect to `i` adds empty elements at the beginning and end of each row, resulting in an iteration space of shape *(N, N+M-1)*.
 In higher dimensions, we simply apply the two-dimensional skew transformation independently to each two-dimensional slice along the two specified dimensions.

 To demonstrate the importance of this transformation, consider convolving a 10-element vector with a 3-element filter.
 The loop logic for this operation is defined as follows:
 ```python